002 - Hot and Arid Environments

 Activity Three - Challenges

-While it is all well and good to know what makes arid areas dry and hot the information you have learnt becomes more powerful when you link it to human habitation and resource exploitation.
+While it is all well and good to know what makes arid areas dry and hot, the information you have learnt becomes more powerful when you link it to human habitation and resource exploitation.
+Answer the questions below:

 - How do the characteristics of extreme environments create challenges for resource exploitation and habitation?
 Use the padlet below to share your ideas.